peterhinch/micropython-nano-gui/DRIVERS.md

 ### 3.3.1 TTGO T Display

+Thanks to [Ihor Nehrutsa](https://github.com/IhorNehrutsa) who wrote much of the setup file for this device.

 This is an ESP32 based device with an integrated 1.14" 135x240 pixel display based on ST7789.

 It is supported by `color_setup_ttgo.py` in `drivers/st7789`.
 Copy to `/pyboard/color_setup.py` on the device.
 It produces a landscape mode display with the top left hand corner adjacent to pin 36.

+Commented-out code offers portrait mode with variants for upside-down and reflected display modes.
+These differ from those for the Adafruit display.
+This is because the display hardware is designed in portrait mode.
+The color setup file transposes the `PORTRAIT` and `LANDSCAPE` constants with consequent changes to the effect of the `USD` and `REFLECT` constants.

 ###### [Contents](./DRIVERS.md#contents)